CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/00-getting-started.md

-# Getting started

-## Overview

-In this task, you will view the pre-created resources of this lab.

-### Getting started with the environment
+# Getting started with the environment

 1. To get the lab environment details, you can select the Environment Details tab.